jglovier/jglovier.github.io/_posts/2014-1-4-five-simple-goals-for-2014.md

 categories: life
 ---

+I love setting goals.
+In fact, that's pretty much the best part of New Year.
+Oh and of course there's the partying.
+New Years is great for that too.

+But to me - and to countless other people - New Years another chance to look at life, assess a little, and course correct.

 Some years I set a bunch of unrealistic expectations.
 Some years, I set none.
 This year I've come up with five really practical things I'd like to work on throughout the year.
-There's plenty more that I want to do than just this list this year.
-But I think that if I can just focus on this list of simple goals, the rest of the things that need to happen will fall in place in order of importance and priority.
+There's plenty more that I want to do throughout the year than just this list.
+But, if I can just focus on this list of simple goals, the rest of the things that need to happen will fall in place in order of importance and priority.

 ## 1. Say no to things